How to Rank Multiple Law Firm Office Locations on Google Maps

-Be sure to fill out your listing with as much relevant information as possible.
+Be sure to fill out your listings with as much relevant information as possible unique to that office.
 Include phone numbers, URLs, images and keywords that are relevant to your location.
-Omitting information may mean Google doesn’t have everything that it needs to deliver the listing to a relevant searcher.
+Omitting information may mean Google will not have all the information it needs to show all offices for a given search.

 Google uses factors like social indicators, links, and overall web presence to determine if a local office would be relevant to a searcher.
 Attorneys who have many offices generally only have one website.

 You can increase the chances of multiple offices showing up in search by creating location-specific landing pages on your site and getting exposure for those.

 Use schema markup for geographic location3, contact information and any other data related to the location of the office.
 Build links to these pages from directories using the address of the specific office.